YBHwang/clova-developer-guide/en-KR/CEK/References/Custom_Extension_Message.md

 | `audioStream`   | [AudioStreamInfoObject](#AudioStreamInfoObject) | The `audioItem.stream` of the Play directive. | Required |

 #### Remarks
-Based on the policy of music service providers, certain information required for playback (e.g. streaming URL) may not be shared to clients until right before playback.
+Based on the policy of music service providers, certain information required for playback (e.g., streaming URL) may not be shared to clients until right before playback.
 This event is an API designed for such situations where you cannot get stream information in advance.
 Do not send this event any earlier than right before playing an audio stream.

 #### Message example
 {% raw %}